DCD-Ecosystem/dcd_cdt/docs/07_best-practices/08_abi/00_understanding-abi-files.md

 ---
 ## Introduction

-ABI files can be generated using the `eosio-cpp` utility provided by `eosio.cdt`.
+ABI files can be generated using the `dcd-cpp` utility provided by `dcd.cdt`.
 However, there are several situations that may cause ABI's generation to malfunction or fail altogether.
 Advanced C++ patterns can trip it up and custom types can sometimes cause issues for ABI generation.
 For this reason, it's **imperative** you understand how ABI files work, so you can debug and fix if and when necessary.

 ## What is an ABI